-These scenarios and many others could be resolved using data standards and demonstrate the importance of mobility and access to one’s quality of life.
+These scenarios and many others could be resolved using data standards.

-Data standards are key elements in the overall technology toolbox that give agencies the opportunity to use transit as a proactive tool to meet the needs of a community, offering a clearer picture on transit’s availability and how to access and pay for it.
-Data standards also support compliance and NTD reporting.
+Data standards are key elements in the overall technology toolbox that give agencies the opportunity to use transit as a proactive tool to meet the needs of a community.
+They offer riders a clearer picture on transit’s availability and an easy way for them to access it.
+Data standards also support compliance and facilitate NTD reporting and service coordination.
+While some data standards are widely used, such as the General Transit Feed Specification (GTFS), others are not yet as widely accepted.
+Wider adoption could support greater efficiencies, freeing staff to do higher value work.
+Most importantly, they could enhance the customer experience and increase access to transportation services.

 While some data standards are widely used, like the General Transit Feed Specification (GTFS) that supports the discovery of fixed-route transit service and is the engine behind trip planner platforms, others are not yet as widely accepted.
 Limited understanding, agency staffing, budget constraints, understanding new technologies, and coordination with the private sector and other public agencies often pose the biggest barriers to transit data standards adoption.